onamfc/laravel-route-visualizer/README.md

 });
 ```

-### Visualization Libraries
+### Network Visualization

-Choose your preferred visualization library in the configuration:

-- **Vis.js**: Best for interactive network graphs with good performance
-- **D3.js**: Most flexible with custom layouts and advanced interactions
-- **Mermaid.js**: Simple, text-based diagrams that are easy to understand
+The package uses Vis.js for interactive network graphs that show relationships between routes and controllers.
+The visualization provides:

+- Interactive node dragging and zooming
+- Color-coded nodes for different types (controllers vs routes)
+- Validation status indicators (errors in red, warnings in yellow)
+- Hover tooltips with detailed information

 ## Security Considerations